jss367/blog/_posts/2018-10-10-Software-I-Use.md

 ## Productivity

 [Moom](https://manytricks.com/moom/) (Mac)
-* Amazing app for resizing windows.
-One of my favorite Mac apps
+* Great app for resizing windows

 [Alfred](https://www.alfredapp.com/) (Mac)
 * In the running for one of the best productivity apps in existence
+* This is probably my favorite app for the Mac
 * Can be as simple or complex as you like
-* Recommend to everyone

 [Todoist](https://todoist.com/)